 The editorial board reserves the right to condense or make necessary changes in the length of manuscript.

 Proofs will be sent to the corresponding author.
-One corrected proof, together with the original edited manuscript should be returned within one week of receipt either by surface mail or email as attachment.
+The corrected proof should be returned within two days of receipt by email as attachment to firstname.lastname@example.org

 Abstracting and Indexing